PoliticalGraveyard.com

 Tarnow, Henry — of Oakland County, Mich.
 Democrat.
 Candidate for Michigan state house of representatives 65th District, 1976.
 Still living as of 1976.

-TARON (Soundex T650) — See also ARNOT, ARON, DARON, FARON, RATTON, ROTAN, THARON, TORAN.
+TARON (Soundex T650) — See also ARNOT, ARNOTT, ARON, DARON, FARON, MARTARONA, RATTON, ROTAN, THARON, TORAN, TYRON.

 Taron, Pierre F., Jr. — of Shawnee, Pottawatomie County, Okla.
 Mayor of Shawnee, Okla., 1967.
 Still living as of 1967.

-TARPENNING: See also James J. Byard, Jr.
+TARPENNING: See also James J. Byard Jr.

 TARPEY (Soundex T610) — See also CARSTARPHEN, TAPPEY, TARPENNING, TARPINIAN, TARPLEY, TARPLIN, TORPEY, TORPY, TRAPPEY, TURPEAU, TURPI, TURPIE.

-Tarpey, M. F. — of California.
+Tarpey, M. F. — of Alameda, Alameda County, Calif.
 Democrat.
-Delegate to Democratic National Convention from California, 1884, 1888, 1904.
+Delegate to Democratic National Convention from California, 1884, 1888, 1900, 1904 (speaker); member of Democratic National Committee from California, 1888.
 Burial location unknown.

 Tarpinian, Charles S. — of Willimantic, Windham County, Conn.
 Democrat.
 Delegate to Connecticut state constitutional convention 2nd District, 1965.
 Still living as of 1965.

-TARPLEY (Soundex T614) — See also CARSTARPHEN, HARPLEY, MARPLE, PLAYTER, PRATLEY, PURPLE, SHARPLES, SHARPLESS, SHARPLEY, SURPLESS, TAPLEY, TARPENNING, TARPEY, TARPINIAN, TARPLIN, TRIPOLI, TROPILA.
+TARPLEY (Soundex T614) — See also CARSTARPHEN, HARPLEY, MARPLE, PLAYTER, PRATLEY, PURPLE, SHARPLES, SHARPLESS, SHARPLEY, SURPLESS, TAPLEY, TARPENNING, TARPEY, TARPINIAN, TARPLIN, TRIPLOW, TRIPOLI, TROPILA.

 Tarpley, Jack G. — of Union County, Ga.
 Member of Georgia state house of representatives from Union County, 1951-56.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 TARPLIN (Soundex T614) — See also CARSTARPHEN, HARPLEY, MARPLE, PLIN, SHARPLES, SHARPLESS, SHARPLEY, TAPLIN, TARPENNING, TARPEY, TARPINIAN, TARPLEY.